 This is the essence of the ‘principle of attribution and substitution’ we have covered today in this post.
 Paul stated, “God has united you with Christ Jesus.
 For our benefit God made Him to be wisdom itself.
 Christ made us right with God; He made us pure and holy, and He freed us from sin” (1 Cor.1:30).

-Let’s together pray for all mankind in this most auspices destiny outlined in His Covenant.
-Let us be thankful to Jesus for taking responsibility for our future in God’s spiritual Kingdom.
+Let’s together pray for all mankind in this most auspices destiny outlined in His Covenant and the Gospels.
+Let us be eternally thankful to Jesus for taking responsibility for our future in God’s spiritual Kingdom.

 Petition: Friends, as I have closed my post in the past, I customarily give our readers the opportunity to give their lives to our Maker.
 I thank you for investing your precious time with me in the sharing of the good news of Jesus who has enabled us to live the Triune Life* through the 3 Ascents.
 Jesus is alive today as our High Priest in heaven seated at His Father’s side, and ceaselessly mediating for us.

-I hope that in your heart of heart you will receive Him as your personal Savior, receive God’s Spirit, and be part of living this glorious humanity made children of God forever.
+I hope that in your heart of heart you will receive Him as your personal Savior, receive God’s Spirit, and be part of living this glorious humanity made divine children forever reconciled to our perfect and holy God.
 (1 Sam.16:7; Jer.17:10) You can privately and quietly pray the prayer below in your heart.
 I am asking you to pray this prayer as a human being Christ died for, regardless of your background.
 All are inducted into the one mankind Jesus saved, not into any religion, religious sect or denomination – but into the glorious humanity that Christ is preparing as the holy temple for God’s dwelling: